 This is the Newsletter of Mini'app'les, the Minnesota Apple Computer Users' Group, Inc., a non-profit club.
-Articles may be reproduced in other User Groups' publications except where specifically copyrighted by author fically copyrighted by author.
+Articles may be reproduced in other User Groups' publications except where specifically copyrighted by author.

-Please direct questions to appropriate board member or officer.
-Technical questions should Technical
+Questions Please direct to Please direct questions appropriate board member officer.
+Technical questions should be directed to the Technical Coordinator.

-Applications for membership should be directed to the Membership to the Membership Ann Bell 544-4505 8325 39th Avenue N.
+Membership Applications for membership should be directed to the Membership Co-ordinator: Ann Bell 544-4505 8325 39th Avenue N.

-\$12 buys membership for one year.
+New Hope, Minnesota, 55427 \$12 buys membership for one year.
 New members and persons renewing after letting membership expire, pay a \$5 administration fee.
-Members receive a subscription to this newsletter and all club benefits. newsletter and all club benefits.
+Members receive a subscription to this newsletter and all club benefits.